Luis Carlos Rúa: Environmental defense

-Administrative Morality
+Administrative morality

 Among his complaints, Rúa has filed various lawsuits, requesting State entities to finish public works dropped, with alleged structural failures or with risks of collapse.
 Such is the case of the bridge between Ocaña and Agua Clara, where the Tribunal Administrativo de Cundinamarca ordered early preventive measures in this regard, as reported by the media, W Radio.
-On the other hand, he sued the Government of the Archipelago of San Andrés and Providencia for the abandonment for 8 years of the Megacolegio Antonia Santos, whose costs are higher to 49 thousand million pesos, a demand that gave rise to the opening of a disciplinary investigation against the current Governor of the island Everth Julio Hawkins and a subsequent tax liability ruling against his two predecessors in the administration of the island, Aury Guerrero Bowie and Ronald Housni Jaller.
+On the other hand, he sued the Government of the Archipelago of San Andrés and Providencia for the abandonment for 8 years of the Megacolegio Antonia Santos, whose costs are higher to 49 billion pesos, a demand that gave rise to the opening of a disciplinary investigation against the current Governor of the island Everth Julio Hawkins and a subsequent tax liability ruling against his two predecessors in the administration of the island, Aury Guerrero Bowie and Ronald Housni Jaller.

-Controversies and Threats
+Controversies and threats

 Since his complaints against the former mayor and current senator Juan Pablo Gallo, Rúa received death threats from people close to the former mayor, as the one performed by an edilesa forcing him to settle in Antioquia as a preventive measure, given the PNU refusal to provide him security guarantees to continue that investigations.
 On his part, his recent complaints against the Governor of San Andrés have meant insults and intimidation by San Andrés island's Governor.